BettorEdgeBettorEdge

 Key Facts:

-• Both formats give the same value, just displayed differently.
+• Both formats give the same value, just displayed differently, though sportsbook vs. betting exchange odds can differ in overall profitability.

 • American odds are common in the U.S., while decimal odds are popular internationally.